-Chapter 1: "Introduction" describes the features and performance of the S1680S motherboard.
+Chapter 1 "Introduction" describes the features and performance of the S1684S/SA system.

-Chapter 2: "Installation" describes procedures for setting up the system board.
-Refer to this chapter for information about jumper settings.
+Chapter 2 "Installation" describes the procedures of setting up the system board.
+Also refer to this Chapter for detailed information about jumper settings.

-Chapter 3: "Installation and Removal of the CPU" gives instructions on the installation and removal of the Active and Passive Pentium II CPU's.
-Chapter 4: "Trouble-shooting" describes procedures for fixing any problems you may have with your system.
+Chapter 3 "Installation and Removal of the CPU" gives detailed instructions on installation and removal of the latest Pentium II--Active and Passive CPUs.

+If you encounter any problem, refer to Chapter 4 "Trouble-shooting", which describes trouble-shooting procedures for the system.

 Refer to Addendum A (AMI BIOS CMOS Setup) and Addendum B (Award BIOS CMOS Setup) for the setup requirements and the CMOS Configuration information, including instructions to change the password, to format a hard disk, and to troubleshoot CMOS errors.
 Both AMI and Award BIOS Setup documents are also available in the Adobe Acrobat format.
-Please refer to theWeb Page located at ftp:// ftp.tyan.com/manual/s1680sa.pdf for AMI and ftp://ftp.tyan.com/manual/ s1680sb.pdf for Award BIOS information.
+Please refer to the Web Page located at ftp://ftp.tyan.com/s1684saa.pdf for AMI and ftp://ftp.tyan.com/s1684sab.pdf for Award BIOS information.